 - Prevention of macro-vascular complications like cardiovascular, cerebro-vascular, and peripheral vascular disease.

 - Prevention of infections.

-Therefore, the complete treatment of people with diabetes requires advocating a healthy life style with focus on increased physical activity and proper balanced diet to attain and maintain desirable body weight.
-Also meticulous attention is to be given to achieve normoglycemia, control of hypertension and management of dyslipidemia.
+Therefore, the complete treatment of people with diabetes requires advocating a healthy lifestyle with a focus on increased physical activity and properly balanced diet to attain and maintain desirable body weight.
+Also, meticulous attention is to be given to achieve normoglycemia, control of hypertension, and management of dyslipidemia.